Geelong & Bellarine

 Portarlington’s inshore waters feature extensive seagrass and broken ground interspersed with sand patches.
 This area is amazing for calamari, whiting and flathead.
 Depending on the tide’s strength and direction, fishers can position themselves at various depths for calamari in slower water and whiting in faster water.
 Popular spots are off Grassy Point Road, around Governors Reef and anywhere off St Leonards.
 Some of the biggest squid in the bay are caught in Swan Bay, especially in spring, however it’s vital to understand where you can and cannot fish as there are exclusion zones.
 The Swan Bay channel provides hot action at times for silver trevally, pinkie snapper and flathead.
 In spring, snapper in the early stages of their migration follow a predictable path and reports of catches come in from Queenscliff, Mt Martha and along the Mornington Peninsula.
 Many fish are often taken in deep water off Portarlington around to the Prince George light, or in closer whenever the water is dirty or after dark.
 The Coles Channel near St Leonards, deep water behind Mud Island, and the Symonds Channel are all hot spots.
 Gummy shark fishing is popular in this part of the bay, the deep tidal waters off Portarlington, behind the mussel farm at Portarlington, in Swan Bay and the Coles Channel.
 The gummies seem to bite best on the tide changes.

 Portarlington Pier is popular in the holidays and productive year-round with shore-based and kayak fishers.
-Fisheries has installed an extensive artificial reef within easy casting distance, making popular species more available.
+The Victorian Fisheries Authority (VFA) have installed an extensive artificial reef within easy casting distance, making popular species more available.
 Along with that reef, the pier itself is modern and comfortable.
 It’s also the base for many of ferries to the Docklands in Melbourne.
 Popular catches at Portarlington include garfish, salmon, flathead, pinkie snapper and after dark, large snapper.
 The beaches either side of the pier can be quite good for flathead and whiting.
 St Leonards Pier is also a great location with plenty of seagrass in easy reach on the inside.
 It is a fantastic spot to target calamari, King George whiting, salmon, pinkie snapper, flathead and down amongst the pylons, trevally and leatherjackets.

 Just inside Port Phillip is Queenscliff, the closest town to the bay’s entrance at The Heads.
 It’s a highly tidal area that can be challenging to fish but rewarding when everything aligns.
 The tidal influence should be respected because ocean-like conditions are encountered the closer you get to The Heads.
 An understanding of navigational markers and channels is also important, as is knowing your whereabouts in relation to the marine park.
 In spring, snapper enter the bay and swim past Queenscliff.
 They can be challenging to catch given the strong tides, except for the change of tide when water slows for a period.
 The area is also home to King George whiting, calamari, salmon and yellowtail kingfish.
 The Queenscliff boat ramp is excellent and located in a safe harbour.
 The ramp’s car park is expanding to accommodate more trailers on busy days.
 Kayak fishers need to be careful of strong currents around Queenscliff and are advised to stay inshore in Swan Bay and the Lonsdale Bight.